 Help with eating

-Cognitive behavioural therapy (CBT) is the most commonly used psychological treatment for bulimia.
+Cognitive behavioural therapy (CBT) is the most commonly used "talking" (psychological) treatment for bulimia.
 It helps you to look at the reasons why you developed bulimia.
 CBT aims to change any false beliefs that you have about your weight and body.
 It also helps to show you how to deal with emotional issues.
 Talking treatments take time and usually require regular sessions over several months.